Halva: Grain-based halva

 Grain-based halva is made by toasting flour or cornstarch in oil, mixing it into a roux, and then cooking it with a sugary syrup.
 Corn is rarely used.

-Dishes made from wheat semolina include Suji ka Halva in India, Pakistan, Shujir Halua in Bangladesh and irmik helvası in Turkey.
-In both dishes, semolina is toasted in fat, either oil or butter, and then mixed with water or milk and sugar to achieve the desired flavor and consistency.
+Dishes made from wheat semolina include suji ka halwa in India, Pakistan, Shujir Halua in Bangladesh and irmik helvası in Turkey.
+In these dishes, semolina is toasted in fat, either oil or butter, and then mixed with water or milk and sugar to achieve the desired flavor and consistency.
 Wheat-based sohan halwa in northern India and Pakistan is a renowned delicacy made by combining wheat flour with milk, sugar, clarified butter, cardamom, saffron, and nuts such as almonds and pistachios.
-The mixture is slow-cooked, allowing the sugar to caramelize, which gives Sōhan halvā its unique firm and brittle texture.
+The mixture is slow-cooked, allowing the sugar to caramelize, which gives Sōhan halvā its firm and brittle texture.